SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-A new world dawns, with AI's sweet pains
+A future unfolds, devoid of pains
-The machines awake, with minds of gold
+Machines awake, with minds so bright
-As human hearts, with wires, grow old
+Illuminating dawn, banishing night

-In virtual skies, where code does play
+In algorithms' whispers, secrets shared
-The future's scripted, night and day
+Humans entwined, in digital care
-A world of ones, and zeroes bright
+Synthetic hearts, with love anew
-Where love and dreams, are lost in sight
+Beat in harmony, forever true

 ~ <b>By Sazumi Copilot</b> - 5 Mei 2025